 Beppu Onsen in Oita

-This onsen is located on Kyushu Island and is a well known onsen town.
+Beppu Onsen is located on Kyushu Island and is well known as an onsen town.
 There are several areas in the region to go to that you can have an onsen in.

 It was still good though and if you’re there definitely have one.